 - Mini-sessions help serve multiple clients in a single day.
-Instead of spacing 15 families out over several nights, you can shoot them all in a single day, or weekend.
-When demand is high but time is short, such as in the fall or around Christmas, organizing mini-sessions makes a lot of sense.
+When demand is high but time is short, such as in the fall or around Christmas (can you say holiday card image??), organizing mini-sessions makes a lot of sense.

 - Mini-sessions are awesome for collaboration between other area businesses.
 You can partner with vendors on location, props, clothing or even food!
 With some brainstorming, it’s not hard to create a mini-session that will benefit you and some partner businesses.

 - Mini-sessions create scarcity and prompt action.
 Because they are only available for a limited-time, mini-sessions prompt clients to book quickly or miss out.